scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** concentration, 1 hour

 You bless up to 5 creatures in range that you can see.
 Make a spellcasting roll against a terrible die, adding a terrible die for each creature targeted.
-On success the creatures increase an attribute of their choosing by 1 for the duration of the spell, increasing the proficiency of that attributes saving throw for every critical.
+On success the creatures increase an attribute of their choosing by 1 for the duration of the spell.
+On a critical creatures may reroll a die in that attributes saving throw.

-Add an enhanced die for every level cast above 1st.
+Add an enhanced die for every level cast above 2nd.

 #### Gust